itaisteinherz/netoani.com/content/blog/cool-new-python-typing-features/index.md

 ## User-defined type guards

-Moving on to to the next example - let's assume you're writing a utility method, validating that an object is of a desired type (used for [type narrrowing](https://mypy.readthedocs.io/en/latest/type_narrowing.html)):
+Let's assume you're writing a utility method, validating that an object is of a desired type (used for [type narrrowing](https://mypy.readthedocs.io/en/latest/type_narrowing.html)):

 ```python
 from typing import Union